-The ILCU Foundation has responded to many humanitarian crises to help and support people who have suffered from a natural disaster.
+Over the years the ILCU Foundation has provided funding towards a number or Humanitarian Disasters that have occurred around the world, to help and support people who have suffered from a natural disaster.
 We have partnered with leading international NGO’s, relief agencies and local organisations to ensure that we can restore people’s lives back to normal as quickly as possible.
 We have the ability to respond effectively and efficiently to an emergency due to the generosity and support of our credit union partners and their members’.

 Gorta-Self Help Africa (Gorta-SHA) in Ethiopia, and Aidlink in Turkana, Kenya, will manage our 2017 emergency response.

 Gorta-SHA will distribute emergency food and seed aid to households in the Oromia Region of Southern Ethiopia, where several of the Foundation’s credit union projects are located.

 Aidlink, via their Kenyan partner, Caritas Lodwar, will distribute prescription food to 3,000 severely malnourished children, with emphasis on those under 5 years of age.In a call to action by the United Nations (UN) in February 2017, it was reported that 12.8 million people in Ethiopia, Uganda, Kenya and Somalia were suffering from extreme food shortages.
 According to the UN, “multiple years of diminished food production has exhausted people’s capacity to cope with another shock.”

 “Approximately 600,000 children aged 6 to 59 months in Somalia, Kenya and Ethiopia will be in need of treatment for severe acute malnutrition in 2017.”